Free Summer Fireworks Shows in NYC for Families

 Select home games through Saturday, September 1; click here for the complete schedule.

-More fireworks in Coney: Regardless of which team wins, the Brooklyn Cyclones will set off sparklers over the baseball diamond after a half-dozen games this season, mostly on Saturday nights.
-Plus the stadium offers a perfect view of the Friday night display on the beach.
-If you can't make it for a fireworks game, check out one of these other fun promotions at the area's minor league ballparks.
+More fireworks in Coney: Regardless of which team wins, the Brooklyn Cyclones set off sparklers over the baseball diamond after a dozen games this season.
+The stadium also offers a perfect view of the Friday night display on the beach.